 March 17, 7 p.m.

 District 122 candidate for re-election Maureen Broderick said during Wednesday's Board of Education meeting that she hoped an anonymous letter criticizing her wasn't just a political ploy.

 Toward the start of the meeting, board President Kathy Markus read a letter aloud from someone who claimed to be a concerned parent.
-In the letter, the person said Broderick should not be re-elected and referenced a recent incident in which she was criticized for having a conflict of interest that was later found she had no such conflict.
+In the letter, the person said Broderick should not be re-elected and referenced a of interest that was later found she had no such conflict.

 After further investigating, the author of the letter could not be determined to exist either as a parent in the district or in any regard.
 Markus said she read the letter at the meeting because that practice has been followed in the past when residents could not attend meetings to speak during the public comment portion.

 That upset some board members, and member Sue Smith asked that the board discuss a policy barring letters to be read at the meeting without previous verification.